mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A Responder is a special case of Message Carrier which may receive messages from many remote sources, for cases in which an application will only ever send Messages in reply back to the source from which a Message was received.
+This is a common implementation pattern for servers in client-server applications.
 A Responder's receiver gets a Message, as well as a Source to send replies to.
 Responders cannot be forked, and need not accept forks.

+### Dialogue

+[EDITOR'S NOTE: not discussed, but we probably need a client-side mirror of responder.
+Problem: how does the dialogue know that a reply is linked to a request, and how does it know when the replies stop?
+This is not yet in the API sketch.]

+A Dialogue is a special case of Message Carrier which sends Messages to a single source, and receives one or more messages in reply.
+This is a common implementation pattern for clients in client-server applications; this Carrier complements its server-side Responder counterpart.
+Sending a message on a Dialogue takes an additional callback for Messages received in reply.

 ### Stream